VinodhThiagarajan1309/MyPortfolio/README.md

   ![Boiler Plate Image](http://s20.postimg.org/c1xtbqw3x/Boiler_Plate.jpg)

-  * Another useful site I used is [shoelace.io](shoelace.io).
+  * Another site I used is [shoelace.io](shoelace.io).
 You should understand the concepts of grids before you use this site.
   First read about it in [http://getbootstrap.com/css/#grid](http://getbootstrap.com/css/#grid) from the bootstarp page itself.
 Since bootstrap is mobile first , I choose the mobile to define my layout and then work on the other displays.
 Remember one fact " A row has 12 sections".
   Once you have decided how you want your layout you can generate it.
 Since we are building a HTML page you can use the HTML code from this screen.